tinkoff-ai/etna/README.md

 ### Configuration

-It can be useful to configure the library to check installed packages during init.
-For example, if you know that you need `Prophet` in you project and don't want to understand that it isn't installed only during the import of `etna.models.ProphetModel`.

-You can create a config file `.etna` at the root of your project, where this checking can be set up.
+ETNA supports configuration files.
+It means that library will check that all the specified packages are installed prior to script start and NOT during runtime.

+To set up a configuration for your project you should create a `.etna` file at the project's root.
 To see the available options look at [`Settings`](https://github.com/tinkoff-ai/etna/blob/master/etna/settings.py#L68).
 There is an [example](https://github.com/tinkoff-ai/etna/tree/master/examples/configs/.etna) of configuration file.

 ## Get started
 Here's some example code for a quick start.